inclusive-design/wecount.inclusivedesign.ca/src/collections/initiatives/recETUd8LjQZzCKZb.md

   Date: TBC

+  continue with the short desc
-previewImageUrl: /images/uploads/TWITTER_FB_Event_Cover_-_Coded_Bias_Screening_Intr1.png
+previewImageUrl: /images/uploads/cat1.jpg
-previewImageAltText: ''
+previewImageAltText: ""
-coverImageUrl: /images/uploads/TWITTER_FB_Event_Cover_-_Coded_Bias_Screening_Intr1-full.png
-coverImageAltText: Coded Bias
 ---
+### updated content top

 ### Coded Bias

-_[Coded Bias](https://www.codedbias.com/about)_ explores the fallout of MIT media lab researcher Joy Buolamwini’s startling discovery that facial recognition does not see dark-skinned faces accurately and her journey to push for the first-ever legislation in the U.S. to govern against bias in the algorithms that impact us all.
+*[Coded Bias](https://www.codedbias.com/about)* explores the fallout of MIT media lab researcher Joy Buolamwini’s startling discovery that facial recognition does not see dark-skinned faces accurately and her journey to push for the first-ever legislation in the U.S. to govern against bias in the algorithms that impact us all.

 Date: TBC

+updated content bottom